capytaine/capytaine/docs/user_manual/quickstart.rst

 You can use the following script as the equivalent configuration file for Capytaine.
 Copy it in a Python file, edit it to suit your needs and execute it with Python to run the study.
-More example files can be found in the :doc:`../examples/index` section.
+More examples files can be found in the :doc:`../examples/index` section.

 .. literalinclude:: ../examples/src/quickstart.py
    :language: python